Tutorial: Enable co-management for existing Configuration Manager clients

 Next, we'll set up auto-enrollment of devices with Intune.
 With automatic enrollment, devices you manage with Configuration Manager automatically enroll with Intune.

 Automatic enrollment also lets users enroll their Windows 10 or later devices to Intune.
-Devices enroll when a user adds their work account to their personally owned device, or when a corporate-owned device is joined to Azure Active Directory.
+Devices enroll when a user adds their work account to their personally owned device, or when a corporate-owned device is joined to Microsoft Entra ID.

-Sign in to the Azure portal and select Azure Active Directory > Mobility (MDM and MAM) > Microsoft Intune.
+Sign in to the Azure portal and select Microsoft Entra ID > Mobility (MDM and MAM) > Microsoft Intune.

 Configure MDM user scope.
 Specify one of the following to configure which users' devices are managed by Microsoft Intune and accept the defaults for the URL values.